JuanMiguelVC/Teamable-Application-Project/README.md

 The application runs on port 3000

 ### 5. 💻 Check the application
-On your web browser, type the following: localhost:3000 to see the application running Also, you can edit the information clicking on the **Edit Profile** button.
-Once you have finnished editing the information or checked the values shown on the brower, click on the **Update Profile** button to save the changes.
-The changes will be saved on the MongoDB database in order to be shown on the browser
+On your web browser, type the following:localhost:3000 to see the application running Also, you can edit the information by clicking on the Edit Profile button.
+Once you have finished editing the information or checked the values shown on the browser, click on the Update Profile button to save the changes.
+The changes will be saved on the MongoDB database be shown on the browser.

 ## 📌 Other usefull NPM (Node Package Manager) commands